 Feeding Improper Diet

 As a new dog owner, you probably think that grabbing any dog food off the shelf is okay.
-Sadly not!
+Sadly not.
 Not all dog food fits all dogs and giving them the wrong food can lead to weight or health issues.
 You should do your homework or speak with your vet about what’s best for your pup’s breed & age.

 Ignoring Dental Care

 A lot of people forget about their dog’s teeth, which can cause bad breath and all kinds of dental diseases.
-So start brushing those chompers early!
+So start brushing those chompers early.
 Yes, your dog might not love it at first but it’s better than dealing with tooth troubles down the line.
 And the earlier you start, the more they’ll be used to it.

 Insufficient Exercise

 Every dog needs to get their zoomies out.
 Not giving them enough exercise can mean your hyper pup starts tearing up your couch.
-You should find out how much exercise your breed needs—it varies a lot!—and then stick to a routine.
-It’ll be better for their health and your own sanity.
+You should find out how much exercise your breed needs; it varies a lot.

 Not Setting Boundaries

 If you don’t set rules, your dog might think they’re the boss.
-It doesn’t matter how cute they are—consistent rules make a dog feel secure & prevent them from forming bad behaviors.
+It doesn’t matter how cute they are, consistent rules make a dog feel secure & prevent them from forming bad behaviors.
 After all, you wouldn’t spoil your child by giving them everything they asked for so why are you doing it for your dog?

 Lack of Grooming

 Everyone knows that neglecting dog grooming affects their looks but most people don’t realize it’s bad for their health, too.
 Mats & tangles can cause pain and skin issues for your dog, while regular brushing will make your dog comfortable.
-And don’t forget to give them the occasional bath—you don’t want them to stink!
+And don’t forget to give them the occasional bath; you don’t want them to stink.

 Leaving Dogs Alone Too Long